Vimall03/resources/README.md

 # resources
-contains image resources required for a webpage
+Contains image resources required for a webpage im working on